 Aims to help prevent social isolation and give carers a break.
 We can help you do just that through interesting talks, activities, outings as well as being able to guide you to appropriate services to make your life easier.
 We have groups for older people at the Lawrence Centre, 37 Chamberlain Street, Wells, BA5 2PQ.
-Our groups meet every Monday, Tuesday, Wednesday and Thursday from 10am to 3pm, refreshments and lunch are available at a small cost of £12 per day.
+Our groups meet every weekday and the last Saturday of each month from 10.00am to 2.30pm, refreshments and lunch are available at a cost of £20 per day.
 If you would like more information, please contact Maggie Charlesworth.

 Library Free Talking Books Service